-Simple and basic Dietary Guidance for IBS, Reflux, Nausea, Indigestion, and any digestive disturbance
+Simple and basic Dietary Guidance for digestive problems such as IBS, Reflux, Nausea, Indigestion.

 A Note on Terminology

 When I refer to organs like the “Spleen” with a capital letter, I’m speaking from a Traditional Chinese Medicine (TCM) perspective.
 This isn’t the same Spleen your doctor might talk about.
-In Western medicine, we focus on physical structures—things you can scan, poke, or slice.
-TCM, on the other hand, is more interested in how something works—not just physically, but also mentally, emotionally, and even spiritually.
-So, please don’t picture the anatomical spleen here.
-Think of a role in a grand play rather than a specific actor.
+In Western medicine, the focus is on physical structures—things you can scan, poke, or slice.
+TCM, on the other hand, is more interested in how something works, not just physically, but also mentally, emotionally, and even spiritually.
+So, if already you’re wondering why I’m talking about the spleen in a post about digestive problems, I’m not- I’m talking about the Spleen!

 Understanding Digestive Fire

 Let’s talk about fire.
-Not the kind you roast marshmallows over—this is your digestive fire.
-It’s a metaphor, not a mini bonfire in your belly, but it describes how your body transforms food into fuel.
+Not the kind you roast marshmallows over, your digestive fire.
+It’s a metaphor and it describes how your body transforms food into fuel.

 In TCM terms:

 Picture your stomach as a cauldron on a gentle flame.
-When you eat—hopefully after chewing properly—the stomach warms and starts to “rot and ripen” the food.
-Sounds gross, I know, but it’s poetic in Chinese medicine.
+When you eat, the stomach warms and starts to “rot and ripen” the food.
+Sounds gross, I know, but it’s poetic in Chinese medicine, -apparently!
 The Spleen then takes over, transforming the result into usable energy (Qi) and fluids.
-This Qi powers your whole body.
+This is the Qi that powers your whole body.

-If there’s not enough Yin (the water), that fire can go wild—like trying to cook soup with no water.
+If there’s not enough Yin (the water), that fire can go wild—like trying to cook stew with no water.
 You’ll end up with a charred mess.
-In real terms: reflux, dryness, bloating.
+In real terms: reflux, dryness, stomach pain.
 But with enough Yin to keep the flame steady?
 Smooth, powerful digestion.

 What Is Qi, Really?

-You’ve probably heard of Qi (pronounced “chee”), and it is many things, to many people.
-In TCM, it’s your life energy—the stuff that gets you out of bed in the morning.
-But it’s also used to describe function, especially in organs.
+You’ve probably heard of Qi (pronounced “chee”), and it has many meanings so it’s easy to get confused.
+Lets keep it contextual, in TCM, it means primarily 2 things: Vital energy- the stuff that gets you out of bed in the morning and works behind the scenes to facilitate all of your physiological processes.
+But it’s also used more broadly to describe the function of the organs.

-• Good Stomach Qi: Food gets digested, energy is flowing.
+- Good Stomach Qi: Food gets digested, energy and matter is flowing unimpeded.

 Why Digestion Matters

-Every part of you—your muscles, your bones, your glorious brain—is made from food you’ve eaten.
+Every part of you (your muscles, your bones, your brain) is made from food you’ve eaten.
 And the energy it takes to digest your lunch?
 Yep, that came from breakfast.
 So if your digestion’s off, everything downstream can feel off too.

-That’s why in TCM, digestion isn’t just important—it’s the foundation of your whole health story.
+That’s why in TCM, digestion isn’t just important—it’s a foundation of your whole health story.

-There’s more to digestion than just your Stomach and Spleen.
-The Liver likes to meddle, often slowing things down or stirring up chaos (especially when you’re stressed).
-So if things feel out of whack, it’s smart to see a TCM practitioner who can decode your personal pattern.
+There’s a lot more to digestion than just your Stomach and Spleen.
+The whole system is involved.
+The Liver has the important role of ensuring all Qi moves and changes smoothly.
+So if the Liver is off (usually thanks to our stressful lives) it can be another factor in your digestive problems.
+So with so many cogs in the machine, if things feel out of whack, it’s smart to see a TCM practitioner who can decode your personal pattern.

 But for now, let’s keep things simple and focus on supporting the Yin, Yang, and Qi of your Stomach and Spleen.